 Now, when that is over with copy the text, then paste it within your Microsoft Office document.
 You should see the Paste Options appear over the text.
 Click on the icon to the far-right that that is called Keep Text Only, and that’s it.

-6] Completely turn off automatic hyperlink
+Turn off automatic hyperlink in Word

 If you copy a URL and paste it into Microsoft Word, it will, in most cases, automatically create a hyperlink.
 You might not want this to happen, so if that is the case, then keep reading to learn how to change things.